Dorigh/Natinal-Emerg/README.md

 ![All states](files/all_states.png)

+The following shows total #COVID-19 tweets per day in the collected data in all states:

 ![By days](files/days.png)

 In the following plots, we chose the states with the fewer number of tweets.
 We can see how declaring national emergency over the spread of virus impacted the social concers.

 ![States with less tweets](files/low_states.png)

+The following shows total #COVID-19 tweets per day in the collected data for four states with least tweet numbers:

 ![Four states per day](files/four_states.png)